13 Podzol Soils

 Other soils.

-Pan Podzol Soils have a firm or indurated layer which restricts the penetration of roots and reduces permeability.
+Pan Podzol Soils have layer with firm or greater unconfined strength over all moisture states, or are at least weakly indurated, which restricts the penetration of roots and reduces permeability.

 ZXU